ibaned/omega_h_v1/README.md

 it config.mk, or write your own.
 Then you can run `make`.

+This should result in several executables showing up as `bin/*.exe`.

 # Included programs:

 warp.exe: Runs a 2D mesh adaptation test